 Have everyone in the family keep a daily gratitude journal.
 Set aside about five or ten minutes for each person to write down or draw THREE things they are grateful for.

-What Happens When We Are Grateful
+4 Things That Happen When We Are Grateful

 As you go through this exercise you will start noticing some interesting things happening to your family.